donny/eider/README.md

 The above code send the `println` message to a `Hello World` string.
 Similar to Objective-C and Smalltalk, everything is a message and the syntax follows a similar pattern.
 Io also has an excellent introspection and meta-programming feature, where the application code can be [modified](http://viewsourcecode.org/why/hackety.org/2008/01/05/ioHasAVeryCleanMirror.html) during runtime (like Lisp).

 Io can be installed on macOS by running `brew install io`.
 This unfortunately does not install the [Curses](http://iolanguage.org/reference/index.html#Curses.Curses) library that allows us to write and read at arbitrary positions on the terminal (relevant to our project).
-Io unfortunately does [not](https://github.com/stevedekorte/io/tree/master/addons/SecureSocket) support `https` out of the box.
-This prevents us, for example, from using it to scrap and process web sites.

 ### Project